 Council has well-equipped meeting rooms available for hire in most libraries and Council's two environment centres.
 Read more about meeting rooms types, hire charges and how to book a meeting room.

-Council Library members can access digital content via the online library catalogue, eLibCat by using their library membership barcode number (displayed on the back of your library card) and PIN number.
+Council library members can access digital content via the online library catalogue, eLibCat.
+Use your library membership barcode number (displayed on the back of your library card) and PIN number.

-More than one million items are available for you to borrow from Council's libraries.
+More than one million items are available to borrow from Council's libraries.
 The collection includes a wide range of current and popular reading material for all ages, in a range of formats.

 Home library service

-Council offers a free home library service to Brisbane residents who are unable to visit a library because of frailty, disability and long term illness.
+Council has a free home library service.
+The service is available to Brisbane residents unable to visit a Council library due to frailty, disability or long-term illness.

-The home library service selects reading and audio-visual materials for customers based on their interests or reading preferences.
-These items are delivered to homes across Brisbane on a monthly basis.
+The service selects items for customers based on their interests/reading preferences and delivers them monthly.
 For more information about eligibility for this service, contact your local library or phone Council.

 If you have left an item at a Brisbane City Council library, phone Council on 07 3403 8888.